openwdl/wdl/versions/1.1/SPEC.md

 String greeting1 = "~{salutation + ' ' + name1 + ' '}nice to meet you!"

 # since name2 is defined, the evaluation of the
-# expression in the placeholder succeedes, and the
+# expression in the placeholder succeeds, and the
 # value of greeting2 = "hello Fred, nice to meet you!"
 String greeting2 = "~{salutation + ' ' + name2 + ', '}nice to meet you!"
 ```